denten-books/plain-text/2-surface.md

 mechanical perforation.
 It was more durable than paper, it could fit more information per square inch, and, most importantly, it was reusable.
-"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marving Camras, a physisist with the Armour Research Foundation writes in 1948 [@camras, 505].
-Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the Telegraphone, said the following:
+"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marvin Camras, a physicist with the Armour Research Foundation writes in 1948 [@camras, 505].
+Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the telegraphone, said the following:

-"To transport human speech over a distance of one thousand miles is a wonderful achievment.
-How much more wonderful, then, is the achievment that makes possible [...] its storage at the receiving end, so that the exact sentence, the exact intonation of the voice, the exact timbre may be reproduced over and over again, an endless number of times."
+"To transport human speech over a distance of one thousand miles is a wonderful achievement.
+How much more wonderful, then, is the achievement that makes possible [...] its storage at the receiving end, so that the exact sentence, the exact intonation of the voice, the exact timbre may be reproduced over and over again, an endless number of times."
 [39]